 VII.
-Examinations
+EXAMINATIONS

-Comprehensive Examination.
+Comprehensive Examination:

 Progress toward the degree is assessed by a written comprehensive examination covering a broad range of fundamentals of physics at the graduate and advanced undergraduate levels.
-It is offered twice a year, and a student is allowed a maximum of three attempts.
+It is offered twice a year (typically just before classes begin in the fall and during the first week of the spring quarter), and a student is allowed a maximum of three attempts.
 The first attempt must occur before the end of the fall quarter of the student's second year, and the examination must be passed by the end of spring quarter of the student's second year.

 Advancement to Ph.D.
-Candidacy.
+Candidacy:

 For advancement to Ph.D. candidacy, a student must pass an oral advancement examination.
 It is typically taken within one year of successful completion of the comprehensive examination.
 To satisfy normal progress toward the degree, it must be taken by the end of the student's third year.
-The candidacy committee that administers this examination will contain one or two faculty members from outside the Department.
+The Candidacy Committee is comprised of five faculty who are voting members of the University of California Academic Senate.
+The majority of the Candidacy Committee must hold either primary or joint appointments with the academic unit granting the doctoral degree.
+The Candidacy Committee that administers this examination will contain one or two faculty members from outside the Department.
 This oral examination will cover material principally related to the broad and general features of the student's dissertation area.